centiservice/mats3/README.md

 employed: The query might be slow, or the database isn't beefy enough - this you will understand by looking at the stage metrics, the StageProcessing being slow.

-_Interactive_ Mats Flows, defined as "a human is waiting for the result", are given a "cut the line"-flag, and it carries this through all the stages it passes through.
+_Interactive_ Mats Flows, defined as "a human is waiting for the result" typically in some GUI, are given a "cut the line"-flag, and it carries this through all the stages it passes through.
 This means that even if a massive batch of Mats Flows is currently being processed with queues forming on several high-demand Endpoints, a user logging in to your system's user portal, or looking up a customer on the backoffice application, will still get "immediate" response, pretty much as if there was no load.

 ### Centralized error handling